candid82/joker/DEVELOPER.md

 That means a *core* namespace may actually depend on one of these (standard-library-wrapping) namespaces, as long as `std/generate-std.joke` has been run and the resulting `std/*/a_*.go` file has been made available in the working directory (e.g. by being added to the Git repository).

-*NOTE:* The fast-startup variant of Joker generates two or three `a_*.go` files per namespace, depending on whether the namespace is required by any of the core namespaces. `a_*_slow_init.go` handles the runtime (including "lazy") initialization; if the namespace is required by a core namespace, it's built only for the slow-startup executable, and `a_*_fast_init.go`, built only for the fast-startup executable, handles the corresponding runtime/lazy initialization.
+*NOTE:* The fast-startup variant of Joker generates two or three `a_*.go` files per namespace, depending on whether the namespace is required by any of the core namespaces. `a_*_slow_init.go` handles the runtime (including "lazy") initialization; if the namespace is required by a core namespace, it's not built, and `a_*_fast_init.go` handles the corresponding runtime/lazy initialization.

 #### Optimizing Build Time